Arxemond777/java-book/lib/jdom-2.0.6/README.txt

  - coverage -> generates test coverage metrics
  - eclipse -> generates an Eclipse project (source folders, jars, etc)
  - clean -> restores the distribution to its original and clean state
- - maven -> generates the package, and makes a 'bundle' for maven-central
+ - maven -> generates the package, and makes inner 'bundle' for maven-central

 To learn the details of what each target does, read the build.xml file.
 It is quite understandable.